martinstanek/bucket/readme.md

     -r, --remove : Uninstall and remove given bundle The path to the bundle folder is required
     -s, --start : Start given bundle
-        The path to the bundle folder is required
-    -t, --stop : Stop given bundle
+        The path to the bundle manifest is required -t, --stop : Stop given bundle
         The path to the bundle folder is required
     -o, --output : Path to the output file or directory